 : computes hash of object

-Callable and context managers (also more on this)
+Callable and context managers (more on this later)

 __call__